-Guest faculty have included violinist Cynthia Roberts, fortepianists Malcolm Bilson, Pierre Goy, and Andrew Willis, fortepiano builder Richard Hester, scholar and harpsichordist, Raymond Erickson, and historical keyboard performer Masayuki Maki.
+Guest faculty have included violinist Cynthia Roberts, fortepianists Malcolm Bilson, Pierre Goy, Alexei Lubimov, and Andrew Willis, fortepiano builder Richard Hester, and scholars Raymond Erickson, John Koster, and Sandra Rosenblum.

 The Academy is open to students, professionals, and adult amateurs.
 Advanced high school students are welcome with a parent or chaperone.
 Auditors are welcome for all events.

 Visit catskillmountainfoundation.org for more information.

 The Steven E. Greenstein collection includes early and modern keyboard instruments including European historic pianos,

 as well as American pianos built in the 18th, 19th and 20th centuries.

 A variety of instruments are available for practice, classes, and performances during the Academy, including: